-The Bark Blower uses a large volume of air to blow the mulch material through the discharge hose, which, at times, can become difficult for an operator to handle.
+The Bark Blower uses a large volume of air to blow the mulch material through the discharge hose, which can then become difficult for an operator to handle.
 Hose shock is usually due to partial plugging around the discharge.
 When the material gets dislodged, the larger clumps are shot through the hose and this action can make the hose jump significantly.
 If rough shock waves become consistently tough on the operator at the end of the hose, the floor can be turned down to smooth out the flow of material into the airlock.
-Cutting back on the engine RPM can also smooth out hose shock by slowing down the air flow, but be careful not to lower the engine RPM too much, as this can cause excessive plugging because there is not enough airflow to move the material.
+Cutting back on the engine rpm can also smooth out hose shock by slowing down the air flow.
+Be careful not to lower the engine rpm too much, as this can cause excessive plugging if there is not enough air to move the material or if the material slows too much.
 When blowing wet, heavy material, slowing the airlock speed can smooth the material flow by evenly introducing the material to the air steam.
 Generally, the airlock should not be run slower than 10 RPM.